keyhan/jBSBE/README.md

 - is unnecessary difficult to transform Pojos to ISO Messages.
 Using it in microservice environment could be a pain.
 - lacks some useful functionality like:
   - Nice printing.
-  - Real Binary Fields.
-Either all fields are binary or none.
+  - Real Binary Fields, not hexed.
   - Masking fields for logging.
   - Metadata in iso message.